What is Stormwater Pollution?

 EMCC participates as a member of the local Bangor Area Stormwater Group (BASWG), which is composed of twelve regulated MS4s in the Bangor area.
 This partnership with BASWG has given EMCC an advantage when it comes to broadening education and outreach on campus.
 Each year EMCC steps up its engagement by leveraging social media, and adopting specific best management practices to minimize stormwater pollution potential from the campus.
 EMCC consistently maintains its commitment to protecting the environment.

-For more information about the BASWG and its monthly meeting agendas, please visit the following link:
+For more information about the BASWG and their monthly meeting agendas Click Here